-These days, the only things that can symbolise Saigon are the city’s landmarks.
+These days, the only things that can symbolize Saigon are the city’s landmarks.
 From the sacred Notre-Dame Cathedral to the futuristic Bitexco Tower, they still stand during the darkest hours.
 Each boasts a different architectural style and represents a period in the history of this ever-changing city.

 Up until France’s defeat in 1954, Saigon had been the capital of French Indochina for almost six decades.
-The French, in their attempt to compete with British colonies in Hong Kong and Singapore, transformed this city into a commercial hub and a cultural centre.
+The French, in their attempt to compete with British colonies in Hong Kong and Singapore, transformed this city into a commercial hub and a cultural center.
 Major infrastructures such as ports, banks, palaces, and churches were built.
 So did a great number of restaurants, hotels and amusement facilities.

-Saigon Notre-Dame Cathedral
+1.1 Saigon Notre-Dame Cathedral

 Standing tall in the heart of Saigon, Notre-Dame Cathedral has always been a symbol of this city.
 It was built between 1863 and 1880 to serve the religious needs of French colonists, and later the local catholic community.
 In 1962, the Vatican lifted the cathedral’s status to a basilica.
 Yet most Saigonese still calls this church by its original name, Saigon Notre-Dame Cathedral.

-A mixture of Neo-Roman and Gothic architectural style, Saigon Notre-Dame Cathedral features an all-red brick façade, stained glass windows, as well as two belfries reaching a height of almost 60 metres.
+A mixture of Neo-Roman and Gothic architectural style, Saigon Notre-Dame Cathedral features an all-red brick façade, stained glass windows, as well as two belfries reaching a height of almost 60 meters.
 All are made out of imported materials, including the highly durable bricks from Toulouse.
 There is also a beautiful garden in front of the cathedral where the statue ‘Peaceful Notre Dame’ was installed in 1959.

 1.2 Central Post Office

 The post office boasts a bright yellow façade framed with white trims and adorned with Renaissance ornaments.
 A giant clock dominates the building’s main entrance and above it is the sculpture of Mercury – the Roman god of communication.
 Several naga statues can also be spotted around the roof edges, giving an Asian touch to the building.

 Stepping inside, visitors will feel as though they’ve been temporarily teleported to a European train station in the early 20th century.
-They will be greeted by a bright and airy hall, with a vaulted ceiling supporting by beautiful wrought-iron beams and four columns.
+They will be greeted by a bright and airy hall, with a vaulted ceiling supported by beautiful wrought-iron beams and four columns.
 Despite its nostalgic appearance, Saigon Post Office is in full operation.
 It still offers an array of postal services, including delivering letters and parcels, selling postcards, stamps, and other stationery.

-Lieutenant Governor’s Palace
+1.3 Lieutenant Governor’s Palace

 Another masterpiece of Alfred Foulhoux in Saigon is the Lieutenant Governor’s Palace completed in 1890.
-It was originally designed as an exhibition venue, with two-storey and an expansive garden.
+It was originally designed as an exhibition venue, with two-story and an expansive garden.
 But the building soon became the official residence of Lieutenant Governors, and later Governors of Cochinchina.
 After the French retreat in 1945, the palace underwent a turbulent time.
 It had switched owners several times within the next three decades, from the Japanese Governors, Viet Minh, the Allied to President Ngo Dinh Diem.
 These days, Lieutenant Governor’s Palace has been transformed into a history museum, presenting multiple aspects of the old Saigon.

-In terms of architecture, the palace has a classical Baroque design, with grand and small columns that evoke the image of Louis XIV’s palaces.
+In terms of architecture, the palace has a classical Baroque design, with grand and small columns that evoke the images of Louis XIV’s palaces.
 The halls and staircases also follow this architectural style, while the roof is oriental inspired.
 It features grotesques on the front face, along with an abundance of sculptures to reduce the monotony of the building.

 Lavish ornaments and intricate bas-reliefs are visible on the façade.
 So do three sculptures of Liberty, Equality, and Fraternity – the national motto of the French Republic.
 The construction of the City Hall started in 1897.
 But it took twelve years to complete this elaborate project.

-Saigon Opera House
+1.5 Saigon Opera House